Now that you're ready...

 The Episcopal Church Retirement Savings Plans (RSVP) and Lay DC Plan offer 5 options to access your money, so that you can choose the option that is right for you.

 Selecting to receive a Lifetime Income for as long as you live provides you with income throughout your lifetime.
 This option may be for you if:

 - You want a guarantee1 that you will never outlive your savings.
 Your savings can be protected against inflation.

 Income for a Set Time or Amount

 Receiving Income for a Set Time or Amount allows you to choose the amounts of your monthly payments, or for how long you want to receive them.
-This option is ideal if:
+This option may be for you if: